 - PUBLHLTH 714 provides detailed preparation for safe and successful completion of fieldwork and should ideally be taken in the semester immediately prior to a student’s planned field experience, but must be taken prior to the field experience.

 In addition to these five online courses, certificate students complete a one-credit field experience:

 - For students with relatively little international experience, this should take the form of one of the faculty-led, group field courses offered by International Academic Programs (IAP).

-- More advanced students with substantial prior experience living/working in a lower-middle income setting also have the option of independently developing their own independent field experience (with a UW-Madison faculty mentor).
+- More advanced students with substantial prior experience living/working in a lower-middle income setting also have the option of developing their own independent field experience (with a UW-Madison faculty mentor).
 Independent field experiences are focused on an issue/topic of particular interest to a student and usually take place in a country outside the U.S., but may also be carried out among an international/underserved population in the United States.
 Students may also undertake work with international agencies as an independent field experience, e.g., the United Nations, the World Health Organization, the Centers for Disease Control and Prevention, or non-governmental organizations.

 - A student conducting an independent field experience will sign up for one credit of independent study in the department of their UW-Madison faculty mentor.